spencertiberi/manual50/notes/checkingforunderstanding.md

 **Question 6: How long do students have to work on final projects?**
 - CS50 at Harvard gives the students 3 weeks.
   - The process involves several milestones:
-    - pre-proposal
+    - Pre-proposal
-    - proposal
+    - Proposal
-    - status update
+    - Status update
-    - hackathon
+    - Hackathon
-    - submission
+    - Submission
 - Often projects go beyond the scope of a teacher's knowledge, so teaching students the ability to Google is a must.
   - CS50 seminars can also help with this.

-**Question 7: Does CS50 have a AP CSP community in Piazza?**
+**Question 7: Does CS50 have an AP CSP community in Piazza?**
 - No, but CS50 AP has some platforms such as Slack that exist.
 - CS50 is looking into a Facebook group for AP students.

-**Questions 8: Does the CS50 Hackathon actually have a box items for set up?**
+**Questions 8: Does the CS50 Hackathon actually have a box of items for set up?**
 - Yes, there will be swag giveaways and instructions on how to run the event in the box.